How will Suggested Contacts and Autocomplete Lists be migrated?

 It is important to understand the difference between Autocomplete Lists and Suggested Contacts.

 When email addresses are typed in, Outlook remembers them and can offer autocompletion when adding recipients to a new email message.
-The Autocomplete List stores email addresses in local .Nk2 files in Outlook 2003 and 2007.
-In Exchange 2010, they are stored in a server-side hidden file.
+The Autocomplete List stores email addresses in a server-side hidden file.
 Therefore, those contacts remain accessible when a user has multiple computers running Outlook 2010 or later.

 Note: If you are using the DeploymentPro product to automate the configuration of Outlook profiles, Autocomplete Lists will be migrated over to the new profile, as part of the process.
-KB005577 provides more information on the steps to follow to run DeploymentPro projects.
-If you are using DeploymentPro, you will not have to follow the instructions detailed below to manually migrate these.
+The DeploymentPro Guide provides more information on the steps to follow to run DeploymentPro projects.
+If you are using DeploymentPro, you will not have to manually migrate these.

-Suggested Contacts is a special contact folder introduced with Exchange 2010, and was removed in Exchange 2013.
+Suggested Contacts is a special contact folder introduced with Exchange 2010 and was removed in Exchange 2013.
 This folder creates contacts for each new address a user sends email to.
-The goal behind this feature was to prevent users from losing their contacts if their .Nk2 file got corrupted (most users forget to manually add new contacts to their Contacts folder).

 This table shows which type of contacts are supported by Outlook/Exchange, depending on the version.